frmichel/vo-support-tools/CE/monitor-ce/README.txt

 # Populate the biomed_stats database with a dump file:
-"mysql --user biomed --password biomed_stats < backup_PGT.sql"
+"mysql --user biomed --password biomed_stats < monCE.sql"

 # In extract-monce-results-per-ce.sh and extract-monce-results-per-date.sh, set FROM_DATE and TO_DATE to select the timeslot